NativeScript/nativescript-cli/docs/man_pages/publishing/appstore.md

 <% if(isHtml) { %>
 `<Apple ID>` and `<Password>` are your credentials for logging in iTunes Connect.
 If you do not provide them when running the command, the NativeScript CLI will prompt you to provide them.

+### Options
+* `--team-id` - Specified the team id for which Xcode will try to find distribution certificate and provisioning profile when exporting for AppStore submission.

 ### Command Limitations

 * You can run `$ tns appstore upload` only on OS X systems.